 This course is taught by Lead Instructors trained by the FSPCA, who have been instructed in how to teach the FDA-recognized standardized curriculum.

 NOTE: Virtual Sessions are administered in two parts.
 This registration is for Part 2 of the “Blended Course”.
 The certificate given upon completion is no different from an in-person course.
 Part 1 is administered through the FSPCA website with a cost of $198 including certificate fee.
 More information and registration can be found here.
+Part 1 registration and completion is REQUIRED before beginning Part 2, but we recommend registering for Part 2 as soon as possible to ensure you have a space in the course.
+Completion of Part 1 is not required to register for Part 2, only for beginning the course, not for registration.

 Includes certificate fee